Dance Dance Dance (E-girls song): Background and composition

 On January 27, 2015, E-girls management LDH–whom oversees their members and performances– announced a new line-up system titled the E-girls Pyramid, which showed each member in the band and their respective sub-groups: Dream, Happiness, Flower, the original E-girls members, and two yet-to-debut groups Rabbits and Bunnies.
 With that said, six of the remaining 26-members were moved out of E-girls and into either Rabbits and Bunnies for further training; Yuzuna Takebe, the youngest singer in E-girls, was removed from the line-up and placed in Rabbits.
 With the new line-up in set, the group announced two new singles: "Anniversary!!", which premiered in May that year, and "Dance Dance Dance".
 However, unlike the previous releases, both singles introduced an additional line-up change where only specific members were included from the newly-19 member band.
-It is also the final single to feature singer/performer Kyoka Ichiki, who left the band the following month of the singles release.
+It is also the final single to feature singer/performer Kyoka Ichiki, who left the band the following month of the single's release.

 The song was written by Lauren Kaori, composed by DWB and Nanna Larsen, and produced by DWB with Exile's Hiro.
 Musically, "Dance Dance Dance" was described by music critics as a departure from their traditional J-pop style, and blends contemporary dance music with funk and disco.
 However, as a performing number, their management said the track was to primarily highlight their dancing skills, as shown in the accompany music video.
 Members Shizuka, Ami, Karen Fujii and Reina Washio provide vocals to the single, marking their second consecutive performance after "Anniversary!!".
 Accompanying the single are two B-sides: "Hey!
 You!" and "Express (Do Your Dance)", both of which are included on the physical and digital distributions.
 Both heavily influenced by electronic dance music, the former features vocalists Shizuka, Erie Abe, Washio and Ruri Kawamoto, whilst "Express (Do Your Dance)" is sung by all Dream members; "Hey!
 You!" is the final vocal performance by Erie, whom graduated as a vocalist/performer to a disc jockey to the band.